pnp/blog/content/post/microsoft-graph-fundamentals-learning-path-module-1.md

     you continue with the application you built-in module 2 and learn how to retrieve a user photo and do an exercise about it.

 The whole learning path is estimated to take us \~75 minutes.
-Let\'s see how it goes
+Let's see how it goes

 ::: {#tinyMceEditorLuise Freese_1 .mceNonEditable .lia-copypaste-placeholder}